lovelyoyrmia/awesome-machine-learning/README.md

 <a name="cpp-speech-recognition"></a>
 #### Speech Recognition
 * [Kaldi](https://github.com/kaldi-asr/kaldi) - Kaldi is a toolkit for speech recognition written in C++ and licensed under the Apache License v2.0.
 Kaldi is intended for use by speech recognition researchers.
+* [Alan](https://github.com/alan-ai) - Alan AI® mission is to "enable reliable voice assistant" for any mobile and web application.
+We know that voice is the next frontier.
+Everybody is pushing it but we have not seen a major adoption.
+The experience is clunky, you always have to talk to a mediator that is totally not intuitive.
+And not only that the functionality is limited.
+Alan AI has developed fundamental AI technology leveraging the "non-verbal" context to enable mobile applications and websites to have direct human-like conversations with their users.
+The Alan voice assistant experience is intuitive, with no intermediaries, and complete functionality for any application user.
+Our product, the Alan Platform, enables deployment of the voice assistant experience in days for any mobile app and website.
+Alan AI is a complete platform with all you need to empower your existing application by conversational AI with minimal changes and deploy to production in a matter of days.

 <a name="cpp-sequence-analysis"></a>
 #### Sequence Analysis